 - Fast-drying formula bonds instantly and sets in 10-30 seconds; paintable and sand able

 Krazy Glue is also made out of cyanoacrylate.
-This is the same ingredient that Super Glue is made out of, so these products are very similar.
+This is the same ingredient that Super Glue is made of, and the products are very similar.
 In fact, you won’t notice much of a difference between the two.

-Krazy Glue is pretty good at holding things together – a little too good sometimes, perhaps.
-It doesn’t work so well with plastic or wood, but it can handle almost everything else.
+Krazy Glue is pretty good at holding things together—a little too good sometimes, perhaps.
+It doesn’t work well with plastic or wood, but it can handle almost everything else.
 Furthermore, it can be used to hold plastic and wood in a pinch, but there are specialty glues that are better for these purposes (again, we recommend Gorilla Glue for plastic).

 Our Favorite Krazy Glue in 2022